 Los Angeles, CA, United States

 Anna Boyiazis is an American documentary photographer based between Southern California — where she was born and raised by her family of Aegean Islanders — and East Africa.
 Her areas of focus include human rights, public health, and women and girls’ issues.
-Her storytelling suspends the illusions of human separation.
 Through her work, she aims to elicit compassion and bring our shared humanity to the fore.
-Her photographs documenting women and girls learning to swim for the first time in Zanzibar — recently featured by National Geographic (Australia, Germany, Italy, Spain, and USA) — have been nominated for a 2018 World Press Photo Award.
+Her photographs documenting women and girls learning to swim for the first time in Zanzibar — featured by National Geographic (Australia, Germany, Italy, Spain, and USA) — have received a 2018 World Press Photo Award, and are included in the World Press Photo 2018 Exhibition shown worldwide in 100 cities and 45 countries.
+Anna is a contributing photographer for GEO France, GEO Germany, Marie Claire, Médecins Sans Frontières, National Geographic, Neue Zürcher Zeitung, Stern and UNICEF.
 Her exhibitions include the Taylor Wessing Photographic Portrait Prize 2017, National Portrait Gallery, London; #womenmatter Dysturb campaign against violence toward women, Preus Museum, Norway; and the Havana Biennial, Centro de Arte Contemporáneo Wifredo Lam, Cuba.
 She is recipient of both the City of Los Angeles (C.O.L.A.)
 Individual Artist Fellowship and the Eddie Adams Workshop XXV Los Angeles Times Assignment Award.
-Her work has been recognized by Arles Voies Off, ASMP, CENTER, Center for Cultural Innovation, FotoVisura, Médecins Sans Frontières, Photocrati Fund, Pictures of the Year International, Prix de la Photographie Paris, UNICEF, and World Press Photo.
+Her work has been recognized by Arles Voies Off, ASMP, Contemporary African Photography Prize, CENTER, Center for Cultural Innovation, FotoVisura, Médecins Sans Frontières, Photocrati Fund, Pictures of the Year International, Prix de la Photographie Paris, UNICEF, and World Press Photo.
 Anna earned an MFA from the Yale University School of Art and a BA from the UCLA School of the Arts and Architecture.

 - Audio capture